StefanTan18/fastbois/README.md

 ## Our Goal
 The end goal, of course, is to create a reasonably accurate simulation that takes into account many factors, with a simple GUI output using processing and backend usage of data structures(such as a doubly linked list or a heap), to accurate visualize links in the complex web of a city.
 ## Launch Instructions
 1. Clone this repo.
 To clone this repo, open a terminal session and navigate to the folder you want this repo to located in.
-Then clone with SSH by typing this `<addr>` $ git clone git@github.com:StefanTan18/fastbois.git
+Then clone with SSH by typing this ``` $ git clone git@github.com:StefanTan18/fastbois.git ```